Skip to main content

 At the heart of this communication network are peptides.
 These are small chains of amino acids that function as precise signaling molecules, instructing cells and tissues on how to behave.
 They are fundamental to regulating nearly every process in the body, from immune responses to tissue repair and, critically, the release of hormones.

 Think of the endocrine system as a global command center, and peptides are the specialized couriers carrying urgent, specific directives.
-One of the most important of these directives involves the regulation of (GH), a substance responsible for cellular regeneration, metabolism, and maintaining the vitality of all your tissues, including your brain.
+One of the most important of these directives involves the regulation of growth hormone (GH), a substance responsible for cellular regeneration, metabolism, and maintaining the vitality of all your tissues, including your brain.

 The Connection between Hormonal Decline and Cognitive Shifts